 Keith has been actively involved in progressive causes since he worked on his first congressional campaign while still a student in high school.
 He is a veteran of six political campaigns, including two presidential campaigns, and he was named one of the top instructors when he taught political science at American University in Washington.

-After starring on the 2004 Showtime television series American Candidate, Keith has since appeared on numerous national media programs, including Anderson Cooper 360, The O’Reilly Factor, The Tyra Banks Show, The Montel Williams Show, Judge Hatchett and The Tom Joyner Morning Show.
+After he starred on the 2004 Showtime television series American Candidate, Keith became a co-host of the BET J TV series My Two Cents, where he interviewed celebrities, politicians, and public figures.
+He has since appeared on numerous national media programs, including Anderson Cooper 360, The O’Reilly Factor, The Tyra Banks Show, The Montel Williams Show, Judge Hatchett and The Tom Joyner Morning Show.

 A founder and first board president of the National Black Justice Coalition, Keith has spoken to audiences, large and small, all across the world.
 He delivered a landmark speech to 200,000 people at the Millennium March on Washington and he gave a stirring speech about the AIDS epidemic in front of 40,000 people in Chicago’s Soldier Field in July 2006.

 Keith was an associate producer of the 2007 feature film Dirty Laundry and has recently taped a television appearance in an upcoming BET drama series.